Alfresco/docs-alfresco/content-services/latest/install/containers/customize.md

 1. The `docker-compose` folder contains a file for each main code line of Content Services.
 Examine the relevant Docker Compose file for the version you want to apply the AMPs to.

-    For example, to apply AMPs to the latest version of 6.2, take a look at the `6.2.N-docker-compose file`.
+    For example, to apply AMPs to the latest version of 6.2, take a look at the `6.2.N-docker-compose` file.

 2. Take note of the image and tag used for the **alfresco** service in the Docker Compose file you chose.